top of page

 ~$200

-• At least 2 intake and 1 exhaust fan
+• Use at least 2 intake and 1 exhaust fan

-• Air coolers for budget builds; AIO for high-end setups
+• For CPUs: air coolers for budget builds, AIOs for high-end systems

 Section 6: Future-Proofing Your Build